1 Kings 18:4-5

 Jessica crossed her arms over her chest and wrinkled her nose at Yedidah.
 “Look which sister’s talking.”
 She turned her frown on Obadiah.
 “It’s too dangerous.
 I know people need to eat, but I can’t even think about what those monsters would do to my baby.”

-A teenage girl stepped in front of the guards and held the two halves of a prickly pear skinned and speared on twigs.
+A teenage girl minced up to the guards and held the two halves of a prickly pear skinned and speared on twigs.
 “I cleaned this prize for you handsome men.”

 Jessica’s neck flushed pink.
 She kept her back to the girl and whispered to Obadiah’s chest, “A spy.”